 When the opportunity arises to preserve a beautiful building and transform it into a home, we’ve been honored to help clients to transform their ideas into reality.
 One such project was the remodeling of a former Quaker Boys School into a home that could function for a modern family of eight while staying true to the style and era of the home – with reclaimed wood floors, antique wood cabinetry, and historic accents.
 The character that drew the buyers to it in the first place was the foundation upon which we fashioned a beautiful timeless home.

 The original structure had beautiful exposed log walls, which we were able to preserve, but the brick was replaced with brick from a chalk factory in Oklahoma.
 The floors were also replaced with reclaimed oak barn siding.
 In the kitchen, we were able to incorporate an eat-in area; which now aside from accommodating a larger family, has now been transformed into the heart of the home.
 The fireplace, which is a beautiful source of comfort in the colder months, is now graced by a reclaimed antique oak barn beam.

-A modern kitchen requires a different cabinet layout than what was needed in a school, so we custom designed wood cabinets that were painted white in order to both complement the space but not compete with the surrounding textures of the exposed log and brick.
-Finally soapstone countertops were added to ensure durability and functionality.
+A modern kitchen requires a different cabinet layout than what was needed in a school, so we custom-designed wood cabinets that were painted white in order to both complement the space and not compete with the surrounding textures of the exposed log and brick.
+Finally, soapstone countertops were added to ensure durability and functionality.
 The former Quaker Boys School is now the beautifully functioning home of an ever-growing family that will add a history of its own.